 In difficult conversations, our aim is usually to prove a point, convey an opinion or make the other person do or be something that we want.

 It is difficult to decide whether we should start discussing a problem.
 We fear that once we begin, matters will become even more complicated.
 However, if we avoid the conversation we feel used and take away the other party’s chance to make things better.

 Having a complicated conversation is like throwing a grenade.
 Discretion is of no use here, as you simply cannot throw a grenade tactfully.
 If we talk, we fear the other party’s reactions: the relationship may become even worse.
-If we do not talk, we tend to accumulate negative emotions and suppressed tension that deteriorate the relationship.
-At the end we are still forced to talk, but then the relationship may already be hopelessly hostile.
+If we do not talk, we tend to accumulate negative emotions and suppressed tension that deteriorates the relationship.
+In the end, we are still forced to talk, but then the relationship may already be hopelessly hostile.

 - Participants become aware of which

 - Participants learn to analyze the